woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/50-custom-backends.md

 # Custom backends

-If none of our backends fits your usecases, you can write your own.
+If none of our backends fits your use case, you can write your own.

 Therefore, implement the interface `"go.woodpecker-ci.org/woodpecker/woodpecker/v2/pipeline/backend/types".Backend` and build a custom agent using your backend with this `main.go`: